 WordPress offers thousands of plugins developed by third party developers which can be used for a variety of purposes such as marketing, security enhancements or even adding new features like chatbots or social media integration into your website.

-In 2023, WordPress is the leading alternative to Drupal.
+In 2024, WordPress is the leading alternative to Drupal.
 For unique functionality, larger and more complex needs, WordPress is likely the best alternative.

 For organizations who have existing content sets, hundreds of posts or pages, and need to develop a modern responsive website to serve this content, WordPress is the leading choice.

-If your organization is looking for simplicity, or perhaps has a history with the WordPress platform, then let’s explore some other options.
+If your organization is looking for more simplicity, or perhaps has a history with the WordPress platform, then let’s explore some other options.

 2. Webflow